Skip to content

 What is the difference between the WEN DF280iX and the WEN 56280iX?

 They share the same 98cc engine, 2,250 running watts, 1.2% THD, and physical dimensions.
-The DF280iX adds dual-fuel capability (gasoline and propane), a CO sensor, and weighs about 3 pounds more.
+The DF280iX adds dual-fuel capability (gasoline and propane), a CO sensor with automatic shutoff, and weighs about 3 pounds more.
 If you want propane as a backup fuel and the added safety of a CO sensor, get the DF280iX.
-If you will only ever use gasoline, the 56280iX saves you money and weight while delivering identical electrical performance.
+If you will only ever use gasoline and want to save a bit of money, the 56280iX delivers identical electrical performance at a lower price and weight.

 Is the Honda EU2200i worth the premium price?